 Simple English definitions for legal terms

-Read a random definition: list of creditors
+Read a random definition: general synod

 An accident is something that happens unexpectedly and causes harm or damage.
 It is not something that was planned or could have been predicted.
 For example, if you fall and hurt yourself while playing, that is an accident.
 However, if you intentionally hurt yourself or someone else, that is not an accident.
 Accidents can happen suddenly or slowly over time, and they can be caused by things like bad weather, natural disasters, or illnesses.
 Sometimes accidents are nobody's fault, but other times they happen because someone was not careful or did something wrong.